awright222/Guide_Finder/README.md

 Creates and returns a new Service.

+- Require Authentication: true
-- Require Authentication: true (Guide only)
+- Require Authorization: true (Guide or Manager)
 - Request:

   - Method: POST